webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Test_Questions.md

 ## D330 Study Questions

+- 1 % Which parameter can an administrator enable without restarting a database? % COMPATIBLE,DB_DOMAIN,SGA_TARGET,UNDO_MANAGEMENT
+  - Out of the listed parameters, the one an administrator can enable without restarting the database is: **SGA_TARGET**
+    - The SGA_TARGET parameter defines the target size for the System Global Area (SGA) in memory.
+    - The SGA is a memory region used by the database to store frequently accessed data and control structures.
+    - In Oracle Database 11g (and higher), modifications to SGA_TARGET can be applied dynamically without restarting the database.
+    - The changes will be gradually incorporated during subsequent database operations, eventually reaching the new target size.
+  - Here's why the other options require a database restart to take effect:
+    - **COMPATIBLE**: This parameter specifies the database version for which the data files and structures are compatible.
+Changing it requires restarting the database to activate the new version's functionalities.
+    - **DB_DOMAIN**: This parameter defines the database domain used for naming conventions.
+Modifying it necessitates a restart to ensure consistent naming across the database.
+    - **UNDO_MANAGEMENT**: This parameter controls the management of undo data within the database.
+Changing it typically requires a restart for the new management strategy to take effect.
+- 2 % Which view displays database parameters and values modified using the `SCOPE=SPFILE` clause? % `V$SPPARAMETER`,`V$NLS_PARAMETER`,`V$HS_PARAMETER`,`V$PARAMETER`

+  - The correct answer is: **`V$SPPARAMETER`**.
+    - The `V$SPPARAMETER` view in Oracle Database displays the database parameters and their values that have been modified or set using the `SCOPE=SPFILE` clause.
+    - The `SCOPE=SPFILE` clause is used to modify database parameters in the server parameter file (SPFILE) rather than in the instance-level parameter cache.
+Changes made with this clause persist across database instance restarts and are maintained in the SPFILE.
+    - The `V$SPPARAMETER` view shows the parameter values stored in the SPFILE, allowing you to verify the persistent parameter settings that will be used when the database instance is started.
+    - By querying the `V$SPPARAMETER` view, administrators can verify the persistent parameter settings stored in the SPFILE, which are separate from any dynamic modifications made to the instance-level parameter cache.
+This view is particularly useful for confirming the parameter values that will be used when the database instance is restarted or for auditing changes made to the SPFILE using the `SCOPE=SPFILE` clause.
+  - The other options you provided are incorrect:
+    - **`V$NLS_PARAMETER`**: This view displays the current values of the National Language Support (NLS) parameters for the instance.
+    - **`V$HS_PARAMETER`**: There is no such view in Oracle Database.
+The closest match is V$HS_AGENT, which provides information about the Oracle Heterogeneous Services agents.
+    - **`V$PARAMETER`**: This view displays the current values of all initialized parameters for the running instance, including those set from the SPFILE and those modified in the instance-level parameter cache.

 - 10 % Which net service naming method requires the client to use a fixed port number? % Local,External,Host,Directory
   - The correct answer is: **Host**
   - Here's why: